-- New homepage - The home page has been redesigned based on your feedback to include much more weather information and a new 'widget' style approach which allows you to select what information you see.
-Over the coming year we expect to introduce more of these tailored to specific uses for example Pollen count for hay fever sufferers.
+- New homepage: The home page was redesigned based on your feedback to include much more weather information and a new 'widget' style approach which allows you to select what information you see.
+Over time we will introduce more of these tailored to specific uses for example Pollen count for hay fever sufferers.

-- Improved navigation - We have taken on board feedback to improve the navigation.
-You can now get a quick view of your key weather information from the homepage and get to more detailed content in less than three clicks.
-We have grouped weather content together in a tabbed approach to make it easier to swap between different content e.g. mapped or tabulated forecasts.
-All content can easily be accessed using the new menu bar navigation and the new improved search facility.
+- Improved navigation: We have taken on board feedback to improve the navigation.
+You can get a view of your key weather information from the homepage and find more detailed content quickly.
+We have grouped types of content together in a tabbed approach to make it easier to swap between different content e.g. mapped or tabulated forecasts.
+All content can easily be accessed using the menu bar navigation and the new improved search facility.
 As the volume and complexity of the content increases, we continue to ensure work to ensure you can find what you want quickly.

-- Pan and zoom maps - We have incorporated pan and zoom maps on our weather pages, so that your can navigate quickly and easily around the UK and zoom in on areas of interest, allowing you to see more detailed information for your area.
+- Pan and zoom maps: We have incorporated pan and zoom maps on our weather pages, so that you can navigate quickly and easily around the UK and zoom in on areas of interest, allowing you to see more detailed information for your area.

 4. Why have you made these changes?